 The Battle of Borodino three weeks later was in no way an improvement.
 In fact, it was the bloodiest single day of war in all of human history up to that point, and wouldn’t be surpassed as such until World War I. “Overall,” Andrew Roberts notes in his biography of Napoleon, “the French fired 60,000 cannonballs and 1.4 million musket balls that day.
 Even if the Russians were firing at a lesser rate, and there is no indication that they were, an average of over three cannonballs and seventy-seven musket balls were therefore fired per second throughout the battle.”¹⁸

-During the retreat from Moscow, when Napoleon’s army reached Vilnius once again—the city where, only three months before, they had been welcomed with cheers and open arms—20,000 soldiers died there from starvation, hypothermia, and typhus.
-Reverential old men, lovestruck women, and singing children oddly absent, the townsfolk threw these casualties in an unmarked mass grave that wouldn’t be discovered until 2001.
+During the retreat from Moscow, when Napoleon’s army reached Vilnius once again—the city where, only three months before, they had been welcomed with cheers and open arms—20,000 French soldiers died upon arrival from starvation, hypothermia, and typhus.
+Reverential old men, lovestruck women, and singing children now oddly absent, the townsfolk threw these casualties in unmarked mass graves that wouldn’t be discovered until 2001.

-Napoleon, unaware of this treachery, continued to battle bravely and victoriously in the French countryside, at one point having his horse explode beneath him from a howitzer shell while he himself remained unhurt!
+Napoleon, unaware of this treachery, continued to battle bravely and victoriously in the French countryside; at one point having his horse explode beneath him from a howitzer shell while he himself remained unhurt!
 Yet for all the courage and fortune in the world, there were simply too many invaders and not enough French to sustain the string of victories.
-An inverse joke of fate, when one thinks back on Russia: that though they won whilst losing every battle, France lost whilst winning every one of hers.
+An inverse joke of fate, when one thinks back on Russia: that though Alexander won whilst losing every battle, Napoleon lost whilst winning every one of his.

-All in all, over the course of three months, after essentially landing back in France alone, Napoleon managed to amass over 300,000 soldiers and encountered no resistance from Cannes to Grenoble to Lyons, continuing northwards until—on the afternoon of March 20th—he and his forces approached Paris.
-Ten hours before this, King Louis, in a panic, had fled in a carriage he had to be lifted and placed into by his entourage (the width of the carriage doors had been customized), and at first he sought refuge at a military outpost in Lille, where the garrison promptly declared their loyalty to Napoleon and chased him away, but eventually he found friendly faces… in Belgium.
+All in all, over the course of three months, after landing back in France essentially alone, Napoleon managed to amass over 300,000 soldiers and encountered no resistance from Cannes to Grenoble to Lyons, continuing northwards until—on the afternoon of March 20th—he and his forces approached Paris.
+Ten hours before this, King Louis, in a panic, had fled in a carriage he had to be lifted and placed into by his entourage (the width of the carriage doors had been customized to fit his size), and at first he sought refuge at a military outpost in Lille, where the garrison promptly declared their loyalty to Napoleon and chased him away.
+But eventually the king found friendly faces… in Belgium.

 You have no idea how much I wish this were the end of the story.
 Really.
 If I could tie a bow on the life of Napoleon right here—accurately—the world would have been a better place for it.